asafschers/goscore/README.md

 Go scoring API for Predictive Model Markup Language (PMML).

-Currently supports Decision Tree, Random Forest and Gradient Boosted Models
+Currently supports Neural Network, Decision Tree, Random Forest and Gradient Boosted Models

 Will be happy to implement new models by demand, or assist with any other issue.